team-cloud-alpha/CollegeStuff/README.md

 **Note** : Please do not copy our code.
 Read it, understand it & then write your own implementation.
 This is for your own sake.

 ## Contributing
-If any of the problem statements & you wish to update the code in this repository, please open a Pull Request & include the updated problem statement in it.
+If any of the problem statements were changed & you wish to update the code in this repository, please open a Pull Request & include the updated problem statement in it.
 One of the team members will review it & merge it.